zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_pull.md

 ## Options

 ```
-      --concurrency int   Number of concurrent layer operations to perform when interacting with a remote package. (default 3)
   -h, --help                  help for pull
+      --oci-concurrency int   Number of concurrent layer operations to perform when interacting with a remote package. (default 3)
 ```

 ## Options inherited from parent commands